aquietlife/zora/README.md

 ## Usage

-`from zoraspeech import listener, architecture, weights, interpreter, eval`
+`from zoraspeech import Listener, Architecture, Weights, Interpreter, Evals`

 `listener = listener(model_architecture: architecture, model_weights: weights) # model_architecture and model_weights can also be loaded by a string. model_weights are loaded in locally for now but would be retreived from a community-based data trust eventually`

 `listener.listen(audio_buffer)`

 `listener.interpret(interpreter) # defined by model architecture, must be registered somehow`